webstack-builders/webstackbuilders.com/README.md

 ## @TODO:

-1. Set up Sanity hook for Netlify to rebuild when content changes.
+- Set up Sanity hook for Netlify to rebuild when content changes.
 An example [using Contentful](https://www.netlify.com/blog/2020/04/24/automate-contentful-deploys-with-netlify-webhooks/).

-1. The ESLint and Prettier config is messed up for packages.
+- The ESLint and Prettier config is messed up for packages.
 I think in theme-preset-website it's walking up to the project root and pulling ESLint config from the root package.json file.
 Linting the package produces the following two errors:
 - File ignored because of a matching ignore pattern.
 Use "--no-ignore" to override
 - React version was set to "detect" in eslint-plugin-react settings, but the "react" package is not installed.
 Assuming latest React version for linting.
 - Unable to resolve path to module './theme' in index.ts -- error due to eslint config setup in import/resolver

-1. The eslint-config-company-website has a catch-22 in that it's providing its own eslint config, so no linting is set up.
+- The eslint-config-company-website has a catch-22 in that it's providing its own eslint config, so no linting is set up.
 The prettier config package has a similar issue with using prettier.

-1. Config for eslint ran through VS Code (Problems tab) and ran from npx give two different results:

-- In `web/src/html.tsx`, VS Code gives the error `Generic type 'HTMLAttributes<T>' requires 1 type argument(s).` but running from npx doesn't
+- Config for eslint ran through VS Code (Problems tab) and ran from npx give two different results.
+In `web/src/html.tsx`, VS Code gives the error `Generic type 'HTMLAttributes<T>' requires 1 type argument(s).` but running from npx doesn't

-1. Project `.gitignore` has `packages` `package-lock.json` files so that users must use `lerna add` to add dependencies.
+- Project `.gitignore` has `packages` `package-lock.json` files so that users must use `lerna add` to add dependencies.
 Need to have a preinstall hook in npm to warn the user or alias to `lerna add`, and this isn't the right way to do so (using .gitignore)